How leaders can navigate through significant changes

 Look Up

-Link the change to previous, similar, positive changes to reduce worker’s anxiety and reassure them that you have done this before and you have been successful.
+Link the change to previous, similar, positive changes to reduce worker’s anxiety and reassure them that they have done this before, and they have been successful.

 Speaking